 “This piece kept making me ask why.
 Why are the incoherent mumblings of a group of scally lads so compelling?
 Why are these untrained players who are unaware of the rules of theatre so immensely watchable?
 Why is this disjointed deconstructed piece of theatre the most complete piece of theatre I’ve seen in years?
 And why haven’t I been challenged in this way for such a long time?”

 “In 2003 I attended the European Urban Theatre Conference in Amsterdam.
-After hours of debate about what 'urban' meant, I sat up and really listened when social researcher Gerard Lemos referred to a group that, in his opinion, sits far out on the margins of European culture: young, white, poor, working-class men.
+After hours of debate about what 'urban' meant, I sat up and really listened when social researcher Gerard Lemos referred to a group who, in his opinion, sat far out on the margins of European culture: young, white, poor, working-class men.
 Lemos talked about the shift in urban cultural landscapes and the push by governments and arts funding bodies to take account of new or changing populations; their prioritising of ‘cultural diversity’ and ‘social exclusion’.
-Then he began to talk about ‘white trash’, in particular the young poor white working class men who get overlooked by the ‘arts system’, whose culture we don’t see fit to be part of our ‘diversity’.
-This is the group, to paraphrase Lemos, who are rebelling most aggressively and often violently against the cultural mix (in Britain specifically, but of course it’s a Europe-wide issue) that they perceive as pushing them further out onto the margins.
+Then he began to talk about ‘white trash’, in particular the young poor white working-class men who get overlooked by the ‘arts system’, whose culture we didn’t see fit to be part of our ‘diversity’.
+This is the group, to paraphrase Lemos, who were rebelling most aggressively and often violently against the cultural mix (in Britain specifically, but of course it’s a Europe-wide issue) that they perceive as pushing them further out onto the margins."